Lars von Trier: Writing

-Von Trier's writing style has been heavily influenced by his work with actors on set, as well as the Dogme 95 manifesto that he co-authored.
+Trier's writing style has been heavily influenced by his work with actors on set, as well as the Dogme 95 manifesto that he co-authored.
 In an interview with Creative Screenwriting, he described his process as "writing a sketch and keep[ing] the story simple...then part of the script work is with the actors."
 He again cites Dreyer as an influence, pointing to his method of overwriting his scripts, then significantly cutting the length down.
-Reflecting on the storytelling across his body of work, von Trier said, "all the stories are about a realist who comes into conflict with life.
+Reflecting on the storytelling across his body of work, Trier said, "all the stories are about a realist who comes into conflict with life.
 I'm not crazy about real life, and real life is not crazy about me."

 Filming techniques

-Von Trier has said that "a film should be like a stone in your shoe".
+Trier has said that "a film should be like a stone in your shoe".
 To create original art he feels that filmmakers must distinguish themselves stylistically from other films, often by placing restrictions on the film making process.
 The most famous such restriction is the cinematic "vow of chastity" of the Dogme 95 movement.
-In Dancer in the Dark, he used jump shots and dramatically different color palettes and camera techniques for the "real world" and musical portions of the film,.
+In Dancer in the Dark, he used jump shots and dramatically different color palettes and camera techniques for the "real world" and musical portions of the film.

-Von Trier often shoots digitally and operates the camera himself, preferring to continuously shoot the actors in-character without stopping between takes.
+Trier often shoots digitally and operates the camera himself, preferring to continuously shoot the actors in-character without stopping between takes.
 In Dogville, because there were no walls between the "buildings" on the set, actors needed to stay in character for hours, even when not part of the scene being filmed.
 These techniques often put great strain on the actors, most famously with Björk during the filming of Dancer in the Dark.

-Von Trier would later return to explicit images in Antichrist (2009), exploring darker themes, but he ran into problems when he tried once more with Nymphomaniac, which had 90 minutes cut out (reducing it from five-and-one-half to four hours) for its international release in 2013 in order to be commercially viable, taking nearly a year to be shown complete anywhere in an uncensored director's cut.
+Trier would later return to explicit images in Antichrist (2009), exploring darker themes, but he ran into problems when he tried once more with Nymphomaniac, which had 90 minutes cut out (reducing it from five-and-one-half to four hours) for its international release in 2013 in order to be commercially viable, taking nearly a year to be shown complete anywhere in an uncensored director's cut.

-While Lars von Trier commissioned new musical compositions for his early films, his more recent work has made use of existing music.
+While Trier commissioned new musical compositions for his early films, his more recent work has made use of existing music.
 With Nymphomaniac, the principle of musical eclecticism is also applied within the film.
 He often heavily edits compositions to manipulate and provoke the audience.